ClickCease

 Scammers are increasingly exploiting the less restrictive nature of P2P platforms, leaving consumers at risk of financial loss.
 To ensure the safety and security of their transactions, consumer protection leaders must be allowed to fully address these issues and implement robust measures that shield consumers from fraud over P2P networks.

-Examples of P2P Fraud
+Examples of P2P Consumer Fraud

 When it comes to Peer-to-Peer (P2P) transfer apps like Zelle, fraud and scams are increasing.
 Unfortunately, recovering your funds after being deceived can be difficult if not next to impossible.
 To keep yourself safe, always be careful when using P2P networks – these fraudulent activities run the gamut from bogus gift cards and fictitious jobs/investments all the way through travel swindles and vacation rental ripoffs.

-To counteract this, banks and payment apps must adopt proactive security measures that protect their customers from potential scams.
 Consumer finance blogger Andy Spears writes a consumer protection column called Advocate Andy.
 He emphasizes the importance of understanding transaction protections before using an app for financial needs.

 Andy Spears Consumer Advocate